turingschool/backend-curriculum-site/module4/lessons/building_and_testing_with_express.md

 });
 ```

 Okay, so what's going on here?
 Well, before we run our server tests, we're going to tell the server to listen on port 9876.
-Recall that for asynchronous test maneuvers, we can use `done()` to let Mocha know when we're ready to move on.
+For asynchronous test maneuvers, we can use `done()` to let Mocha know when we're ready to move on.

 In Node, it's common for callback functions to take an error object as their first parameter if anything went wrong so that you can deal with it.
 So, if there is an error, then we'll end with that error.
 Otherwise, we'll move on.